FernandoKGA/portfolio_optimization/README.md

 # portfolio_optimization
-Repository for a portfolio optimization proposed in the Problem Resolution 2 subject.
+Repository for a Portfolio Optimization proposed in the Problem Resolution 2 subject, following the 'Modern Portfolio Theory' of Markowitz.